Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 (c-vs-fortran-ordering)=
 ## C vs. Fortran Ordering

-NumPy has an internal distinction between C order and Fortran order.
-C ordered arrays are stored in memory so that the last axis varies the fastest.
+NumPy has an internal distinction between C order and Fortran order.[^c-order-footnote] C ordered arrays are stored in memory so that the last axis varies the fastest.
 For example, if `a` has 3 dimensions, then its elements are stored in memory like `a[0, 0, 0], a[0, 0, 1], a[0, 0, 2], ..., a[0, 1, 0], a[0, 1, 1], ...`.
-Fortran ordering is the opposite: the elements are stored in memory so that the first axis varies fastest, like `a[0, 0, 0], a[1, 0, 0], a[2, 0, 0], ...,
-a[0, 1, 0], a[1, 1, 0], ...`.[^c-order-footnote]
+Fortran ordering is the opposite: the elements are stored in memory so that the first axis varies fastest, like `a[0, 0, 0], a[1, 0, 0], a[2, 0, 0], ..., a[0, 1, 0], a[1, 1, 0], ...`.

 [^c-order-footnote]: C order and Fortran order are also sometimes row-major and column-major ordering, respectively.
 However, this terminology is